grandgrue/ckan-reporting-stzh/README.md

 | S03 | "Stadtkanzlei, Stadt Uster" |

 ### Missing Mappings
-A missing mapping is indicated with an error-message and the corresponding dataset is listed in a file called error_missing-mapping.csv
+A missing mapping is indicated with an error-message and the corresponding dataset is listed in a file called error_missing-mapping.csv.
 In that case, create a new entry in org-mapping.csv and rerun the script.
 You can use the mode=3 switch (to be modified in the code of ckan-reporting-stzh.py) to skip the data retrieval part.

 Please create a pull request for your changes to org-mapping.csv.